TosbackCgusBridge-Bot/CGUs-versions/Tagged/Privacy Policy.md

 7 We prohibit Members who are under 18 years of age.
 For more information about protecting your privacy, please visit the Federal Trade Commission’s web site.
 In addition to the previously mentioned safeguards for the detection and removal of Members under the age of 18, 8 we have a process for parents to contact Tagged directly so that we can take the proper steps required to be in compliance with the Children’s Online Privacy Protection Act (COPPA).

 Parents: If your child is under the age of 13 and has joined Tagged using a false age, please notify Tagged at parentcare@tagged.com, and we will terminate your child's account and delete all personal information displaying on the site.
-If you would like to know more about our site, stored information about your child, or how to terminate your child's account, please send your request by mail to Customer Experience Tagged.com, 110 Pacific Ave Mall, Box #117, San Francisco, CA 94111 or submit your request online at http://contact.tagged.com/ics/support/ticketnewwizard.asp?style=classic.
+If you would like to know more about our site, stored information about your child, or how to terminate your child's account, please send your request by mail to Customer Experience Tagged.com, 101A Clay St, Box #117, San Francisco, CA 94111 or submit your request online at http://contact.tagged.com/ics/support/ticketnewwizard.asp?style=classic.
 We will happily respond to all communications from parents with privacy questions or concerns.

 Information Tagged Collects and How Tagged Uses That Information Registration Information